dsmHack/dev.dsmhack.org/content/cloud-based.md

 ## Wix

 [Wix](https://wix.com) has been one of the top leaders in the website builder space for several years now.
 It provides an easy to use drag and drop editor that requires no knowledge of code.
-This probably doesn't sound great to all you hackers but from a nonprofits perspective this can be very desirable.
+This probably doesn't sound great to all you hackers but from a nonprofit's perspective this can be very desirable.
 The biggest challenge you will have if your team decided to use Wix will be with collaboration within the tool.
 Having multiple people editing at the same time is currently [not supported](https://support.wix.com/en/article/request-allowing-multiple-contributors-to-edit-a-site-at-the-same-time) so you will have to get creative with how you approach working together to build the site within Wix.
 This is usually only a problem during dsmHack since normally after the hack your nonprofit won't have several people editing the site.
 So, just make sure you consider what is best for your nonprofit.

 ### Past Projects